Deprecated: Function create_function() is deprecated in /home/mygurpsc/public_html/pmwiki.php on line 512

 Priest*: A pious hero who uses miracles for defense, support, and banishing demons.
 Educated and likable, they provide much-needed reassurance to the common folk.
 (LoaTI, p.
 35)

 • Specific religions are represented via Iconic Edges.
-See LoaTI for (Pantheon of the) Sun and Voodoo, TodDF for Hellfire & Brimstone and Peacemaker.
+See LoaTI for (Pantheon of the) Sun and Voodoo.
+See TodDF for Hellfire & Brimstone and Peacemaker.
+See Europa for Medicine, Old Believer, and Rainmaker.

 Professional Gambler*‡: A dashing rogue who's equal parts card sharp, gunslinger, people-reader, con man, and thief . . . moving from town to town either solo or with an accomplice.
 (See here.)